ibm-cloud-docs/cephaas/s3_cred_create.md

 To create a credential, you must be granted the Administrator platform role or a custom role.
 For more information, see the [IAM access documentation](/docs/cephaas?topic=cephaas-managing-iam).
 {: requirement}

 The secret key cannot be viewed after you create the credential.
-So you must save or download the key in a place from where you can retrieve when needed.
+So you must save or download the key in a place from where you can retrieve it when needed.
 {: important}

-## Creating S3 credential using the UI
+## Creating S3 credential by using the UI
 {: #creating-s3-credential-using-ui}
 {: ui}